 I recommend Unfurl to anyone who wants to write but feels too shy, inhibited, inferior, scared, uncertain, or stuck.
 My recommendation: Take the leap.
 On the other side of your fear is a group of loving, open-hearted, generous, creative spirits who will welcome you into the fold and bestow upon you the well-deserved title: Writer.
 Yes, you, with all your fears and insecurities, you are a writer.
 Come to Unfurl to find your people and rejoice. ~ Miv London

 * You’ll be greeted by Jena and Lisa, as well as a custom notebook for your words.
-Jena’s three books will be for sale during the weekend.
-Participants will be invited to join a secrete Facebook group in September, where we’ll share schedules and answer any questions as they arise.
+Specific plans, details, and logistics are available to participants in a secret Facebook group .

 “There was no sense of competition or exclusion.
 It was a very inclusive, nurturing, safe, but not sappy or precious, space.
 It was seamless.” ~ Allison Tyler